badoo/pinba2/README.md

 		- @timer_tag_name: use this timer tag's value as key (timer reports only)
 	- example: '~host,~script,+application,@group,@server'
 		- will aggregate on 5 keys
-		- 'hostname', 'scriptname', 'servername' global fields, plus 'group' and 'server' timer tag values
+		- 'hostname', 'scriptname' global fields, 'application' request tag, plus 'group' and 'server' timer tag values
 - &lt;histogram+percentiles&gt;: histogram time and percentiles definition
 	- 'no_percentiles': disable
 	- syntax: 'hv=&lt;min_time_ms&gt;:&lt;max_time_ms&gt;:&lt;bucket_count&gt;,&lt;percentiles&gt;'
 		- &lt;percentiles&gt;=p&lt;number&gt;[,p&lt;number&gt;[...]]
+		- (alt syntax) &lt;percentiles&gt;='percentiles='&lt;number&gt;[:&lt;number&gt;[...]]
 	- example: 'hv=0:2000:20000,p99,p100'
 		- this uses histogram for time range [0,2000) millseconds, with 20000 buckets, so each bucket is 0.1 ms 'wide'
 		- also adds 2 percentiles to report 99th and 100th, percentile calculation precision is 0.1ms given above
-		- report uses 'request_time' from incoming packets for percentiles calculation
+		- uses 'request_time' (for packet/request reports) or 'timer_value' (for timer reports) from incoming packets for percentiles calculation
+	- example (alt syntax): 'hv=0:2000:20000,percentiles=99:100'
+		- same effect as above
 - &lt;filters&gt;: accept only packets maching these filters into this report
 	- to disable: put 'no_filters' here, report will accept all packets
 	- any of (separate with commas):
 		- 'min_time=&lt;milliseconds&gt;'
 		- 'max_time=&lt;milliseconds&gt;'
 		- '&lt;tag_spec&gt;=<value&gt;' - check that packet has fields, request or timer tags with given values and accept only those
+	- &lt;tag_spec&gt; is the same as &lt;key_spec&gt; above, i.e. ~request_field,+request_tag,@timer_tag
+	- example: min_time=0,max_time=1000,+browser=chrome
+		- will accept only requests with request_time in range [0, 1000)ms with request tag 'browser' present and value 'chrome'
+		- there is currently no way to filter timers by their timer_value, can't think of a use case really

+**General notes**

+*Reports*

+- There are 3 kinds of reports: packet, request, timer.
+Reports differ on how they aggregate and present data.
+- A report is basically a table of key/value pairs: aggregation_key => aggregated_data.
+	- Aggregation_key is something that you configure (i.e. aggregate incoming stream on ~host,~script,+request_tag).
+	- Aggregated_data is report-specific (i.e. structure with fields like: req_count, hit_count, total_time, etc.).

+*SQL Tables*

+- All report tables have same simple structure
+	- Aggregation_key, one table field per key part (i.e. ~script,~host,@timer_tag needs 3 fields with appropriate types)
+	- Aggregated_data, one field per data field (i.e. packet report needs 7 fields)
+	- Percentiles, one field per configured percentile

-**Stats report (unfinished, might replace with status variables)**
+**Stats table (see also: status variables)**

 This table contains internal stats, useful for monitoring/debugging/performance tuning.